Frank E. Heller Dam

 The Frank E. Heller Dam is an embankment dam that impounds Hagerman's Run and creates the Hagerman Reservoir that supplies water for Lycoming County, Pennsylvania.
 It is owned by the Williamsport Municipal Water Authority and Pennsylvania-American Water Company.
 Opened in 1975 it is located in Armstrong Township in southern Lycoming County.

 History

 Construction of the dam began in 1972 and was completed in 1975.
-With population of Williamsport and the county rising the Williamsport Municipal Water Authority was in need of expansion.
+With population of Williamsport and the county rising, the Williamsport Municipal Water Authority was in need of expansion.
 The expansion added 530 million gallons to the storage capacity.

 Danger of breach

-In August 2019 engineers found signs of fatigue in the dams base and had failed its inspection.
+In August 2019, engineers found signs of fatigue in the dams base and had failed its inspection.
 A water authority spokesperson said the dam is "highly likely to have a complete failure in the next five to ten years".
 Its estimated over 2,600 people as well as hundreds of homes and businesses would be at risk if the dam were to fail.
-Economic costs are could to be at over $22 million.
-The Williamsport Municipal Water Authority has submitted an emergency grant request of $221,357 in preliminary engineering funds to the Federal Emergency Management Agency and hopes to receive approval by Sept.
-30.
+Economic costs could to be at over $22 million.
+The Williamsport Municipal Water Authority has submitted an emergency grant request of $221,357 in preliminary engineering funds to the Federal Emergency Management Agency and hopes to receive approval by September 30.